In-Data-We-Trust/In-Data-We-Trust.github.io/_pages/Building-a-bank.md

 By properly understanding the system’s challenges across the entire bank, Pratik was able to summarise what was wrong, and then work with the relevant vendor to deliver the changes needed, answering any questions along the way.

-> The reporting had to be absolutely bob on.
+> The reporting had to be absolutely spot on.
 We did it collectively, but Pratik was very much leading that line and understanding all of the data that was required, why it was needed, what the rules were, etc, etc. <br> <br> He was constantly engaging with stakeholders to ask the most important question, which is ‘Why?’.
 Why?
 Why?
 Why?
 Why?”

 Each fix could then be tested to confirm it worked.
 Naturally there was a lot to do, prioritising the work was critical.
 Again, the team lead has only praise for Pratik:

-“With Pratik’s support, we were able to go out to the regulators and proactively keep pushing them.
+> With Pratik’s support, we were able to go out to the regulators and proactively keep pushing them.
 We were in the middle of Brexit, yet it was still very much a case of ‘We're getting ready.
 We've got this sorted.
 We've just achieved this milestone.’
 And that's with Pratik's involvement, driving the delivery through and beyond that into live.<br><br>
 People underestimate the power of collaboration and Pratik is great at it.”

 ## The banking licence application is submitted

 The bank met the application deadline and everyone was thrilled to learn the application was approved!
-A month after being granted a UK banking licence, the bank successfully launched to market with business mortgages.
+A month after being granted a UK banking licence, the bank successfully launched to market with commercial mortgages.
 The team couldn’t have been happier, with the team lead commenting:

 > When it comes to supporting the build and launch of the bank, both from a business process perspective and a regulatory reporting perspective, Pratik was absolutely pivotal.